Private View (Inside No. 9): Plot

 Neil, a nurse present to assist a visually impaired person, is pushed onto a chair with blades by an unseen assailant, where he bleeds to death.

 Carrie, a fame-obsessed former Big Brother contestant, exits a lift to Fragments, a retrospective exhibition of the sculptor Elliot Quinn held in an East London basement gallery.
 The sarcastic, tattooed Bea serves drinks.
 Maurice, an academic art critic arrives after, and the humourless council health-and-safety worker Kenneth Williams—who has never seen any of the Carry On films starring his namesake—and Irish dinner lady Jean follow.
 Patricia, a visually impaired author of erotic fiction, is the last to arrive.
 A projection of Elliot welcomes the guests, who have been hand-picked to attend, the reason why nobody knows.

 Carrie and Maurice find Neil's body, but assume it is art.
 The body falls, to Carrie's horror, when she pulls Neil's lanyard.
 Kenneth arrives, followed by Jean and Patricia.
 Leaving Maurice with the body, Kenneth and Jean force the lift doors while Patricia and Carrie talk.
 Bea is dead in the lift, a telephone receiver in her mouth and the cord around her neck.
 The lift is broken, and Kenneth heads off to find a fire escape.
 Kenneth and Jean meet Maurice in a corridor, while Carrie and Patricia wait near the lift.
 Carrie collapses, having drunk from a Champagne bottle.
 Kenneth, Jean, and Maurice find that a gate has been chained from the outside.
 The three split up.
 Patricia finds Carrie's body; she has burns on her face.
-Stumbling away, Patricia hides in a cubicle.
+Stumbling away, Patricia hides in a toilet cubicle.
 Neil's murderer enters the toilet, and is revealed to be Jean.
 She goes to leave, yet Patricia's Mobile Assistant starts talking, alerting Jean to her hiding place.